Xiao-Vandy/LLM-Prompt-Variance-Diagnostic-Analysis/README.md

 This repository contains the toolkit, evaluation code, and visualizations for the paper:
 "When Meaning Stays the Same, but Models Drift: Evaluating Quality of Service under Token-Level Behavioral Instability in LLMs"

+PBSS defines semantic-preserving prompt variation and evaluates model behavior stability under surface-level changes.
+While this version benchmarks English prompts, the structure is extensible to multilingual domains.
+We encourage further extensions using the same evaluation framework.

 This is a preliminary version of ongoing work exploring behavioral instability in LLMs under semantic consistency.

 We plan to expand the evaluation framework in future updates.